top1944/duckuments/docs/atoms_85_fall2017_projects/10_templates/20-intermediate-design-document-distributed-estimation.md

 - We build serialization

 - We define ROS topics: teamAout, teamAin

+Perpetually (as long as message structure doesn't change:

 - Team A bot A posts message to teamAout